The SeTT ontology

 is disjoint with

-Non Linear Segment c, Seasonal Segment c, State Segment c
+Non Linear Segment c, State Segment c

 Non Linear Segmentc back to ToC or Class ToC